BioLINCC FAQ

 What if I don't have an Institutional Review Board (IRB)?

 IRB documentation is required.
-If your institution does not have its own IRB, you may obtain review from an independent IRB.
-Typically such IRBs will charge a fee for service.
-NHLBI/BioLINCC does not endorse any particular independent IRB. -
+If your institution does not have an IRB, you may consider obtaining review from an independent IRB.
+Typically, such IRBs will charge a fee for service.
+NHLBI/BioLINCC does not endorse any particular independent IRB.

 Who should sign as the authorized institutional business official for the Research Materials Distribution Agreement?

-The authorized official is an individual at the institution that can enter into a contract on behalf of the institution.
-The title of this individual varies greatly.
-If applicable, your contract department may be of assistance.
-NHLBI requests that the legal signatory for the institution be a different individual than the Principal Investigator except in circumstances where it is the only option (e.g. small businesses where they are truly the same). -
+The authorized official (may be referred to as the business official or other title) is an individual at the institution/entity that has authority to enter into a contract on behalf of the institution.
+If applicable, your Office of Sponsored Programs or contract department may be of assistance.
+NHLBI requires that the legal signatory for the institution be an individual other than the Principal Investigator.

 My institution is requesting a modification to the Research Materials Distribution Agreement (RMDA).
 How do I facilitate this?

 NHLBI rarely accepts modifications to the RMDA.
 For example, the Principal Investigator cannot be removed as a legal party to the agreement.
-Your contracts/MTA office is welcome to contact BioLINCC directly at biolincc@imsweb.com.
+Your Administrative office is welcome to contact BioLINCC directly at biolincc@imsweb.comwith additional questions.

 Data and Biospecimen Questions